House1999/Project-Python-DIA2-S7/README.md

 - => Generally, when it comes to transcoding, there's not really any magic behind it.
 Meaning, that for the same settings we will most likely always get the same / very close transcoding time.
 This differs from predicting the price of a house for example (Boston dataset), our dataset here seems log

+Here are the final hyperparameters for our chosen model :

+- BaggingRegressor(base_estimator=None, bootstrap=True, bootstrap_features=False,
+                 max_features=0.925, max_samples=1.0, n_estimators=175,
+                 n_jobs=None, oob_score=True, random_state=10, verbose=0,
+                 warm_start=False)

+After some testing with our API, we are happy with the results and the API.
+Both the manual and online way work rather well.
+We noticed that there's not much overfitting done on the data : From the conclusions we drew in the "Data exploration" part (cf powerpoint), it seems to be present in our results.
+For example, lowering the resolution takes less time than raising it.
+The influence of the number of i,p,b frames aswell as the bitrate can be seen too (compare the two results we got from the manual and online versions -> cf final part in the powerpoint).